Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 The upper applicability bound is given directly by the double-spectral region $T_{st}(s')$ and we have already seen in Fig.~\ref{fig:Doublespectral} that for fixed-$t$ straight lines it lies at $4m_\pi^2$.
-However the lower bound in Eq.~\eqref{eq:ftbounds} depends also on $\lambda_{s'}/s'$ and is given by the dashed curve that encloses the dark gray region in Fig.~\ref{fig:Doublespectral}, which thus has to be avoided for our fixed-$t$ dispersion relations.
+However the lower bound in Eq.~\eqref{eq:ftbounds} depends also on $\lambda_{s'}/s'$ and is given by the dark gray dashed curve that encloses the dark gray region in Fig.~\ref{fig:Doublespectral}, which thus has to be avoided for our fixed-$t$ dispersion relations.
 This implies $t>-32 m_\pi^2$.
-Therefore, the applicability of fixed-$t$ dispersion relations is limited to:
+All in all, the applicability of fixed-$t$ dispersion relations is limited to:

 Both the fixed-$t=-32 m_\pi^2$ and $t=4m_\pi^2$ straight lines are plotted as a red continuous lines in Fig.~\ref{fig:Doublespectral}.
 It is only between these two lines that fixed-$t$ dispersion relations are well defined.